 Ingrid knew by instinct that her new kind were intelligent.
 They had figured out how to steal from the lab and frighten her crew, making them vulnerable to an attack.
 They might not have heart and soul, she thought at one point, but did it matter?

 Ingrid crouched, finding intense desire for one of the men who had black, curly hair.
-His name was Sayid, and he said his name to Charlie and Ingrid—with expectation in his eyes—though neither Charlie nor Ingrid cared about his name.
+His name was Sayid, and when he arrived, he said his name to Charlie and Ingrid—with expectation in his eyes—though neither Charlie nor Ingrid cared about his name.
 She licked her lips and stared hungrily at Sayid with pale blue eyes while he looked down at her with disgust.
 Soon, he would feel as she did.
 She would have him too.

 The Others tied up the newcomers, put duct tape over their mouths–the ones Ingrid would have called family a week ago but now who were none other than new bodies to help with the hunt.
 Ingrid could still hear the noise from the skies, and her instincts told her that the machines would go away soon enough—that she and her skin-sisters and skin-brothers would not be found if they stayed hidden.